Match Report: Scotland U20 Men 17 – 33 England U20

 Despite a promising first half performance, with three tries scored, Scotland U20 Men were defeated 17-33 by their English counterparts under the lights at Hive Stadium on Friday 13 February.

-The Young Scots had the home crowd on their feet within the opening minutes when stand-off Jake Dalziel produced a sensational intercept, cutting through England’s attack and racing from inside his own half before being hauled down agonisingly short of the try line.
-However, little did it matter as Ross Wolfenden was penalised for offside during the defensive set, handing England territory.
+The young Scots had the home crowd on their feet within the opening minutes when stand-off Jake Dalziel produced a sensational intercept, cutting through England’s attack and racing from inside his own half before being hauled down agonisingly short of the try line.
+However, it mattered little as Ross Wolfenden was penalised for offside during the defensive set, handing England territory.
 Thankfully the visitors’ kick to touch was short, Henry Widdowson cleared Scotland’s lines.

 England however capitalised on their next opportunity where they were awarded a scrum, after Scotland lost the ball forward.
 From the base of the scrum, Lucas Friday chipped the ball over the Scottish defence and with Finn Keylock in close pursuit, her gathered to dot down.
 Keylock was unable to convert (0-5, 8 mins).